 The finding and sanction take into account that the Standards Commission had previously suspended Councillor Mack for breaches of the respect provisions in the Code at Hearings on 17 October 2016 and 23 October 2017, with the latter suspension being for a period of seven months.
-Despite this, the Panel did not consider there was any evidence that he had made any attempt to moderate his behaviour or consider how it could impact others.
+Despite this, the Panel did not consider there was any evidence that he had made any attempt to moderate his behaviour or that he gave any consideration to how it could impact others.